jeevanp03/my_furhat_backend/README.md

 ### Additional Troubleshooting Steps

-- **Project Directory:** Ensure you’re in the directory containing your `pyproject.toml` file, as some Poetry commands require it.
+- **Project Directory:** Ensure you're in the directory containing your `pyproject.toml` file, as some Poetry commands require it.
 - **Check for Aliases:** Verify there is no shell alias or function named `poetry` or `shell` interfering with the command.
 - **Reinstall/Upgrade Poetry:** Although version 2.0.1 should work, if issues persist, consider reinstalling or updating Poetry.
 - **Manual Activation:** If `poetry shell` fails, using `source $(poetry env info --path)/bin/activate` should let you work within your Poetry virtual environment.